Crataegus species, a.k.a. Mayhaw and Thornapple.

 Odor: Flowers smell like rotted meat which attains a floral scent when dried.
 Leaves have very little scent.
 Haws smell vaguely fruity but give off a tangy scent when crushed.

 Further ID for Individual Species

 Hawthorn haws provide our four-legged friends many of the same heart-healing properties they offer us.
 Tincture, glycerite, or infusion of hawthorn haws added to the food dish can be of particular help to dogs who suffer a variety of heart conditions.
 For elderly canines, even if they haven’t been diagnosed with a heart condition, Hawthorn offers protection and gentle healing that can ease the effects of aging.
 If your animal is taking prescribed heart medications, use hawthorn only under the supervision of a qualified animal-medicine practitioner.

-Hawthorn contains significant amounts of rutin which is a flavonoid that vets use to treat chylothorax in animals.
-Animals that have suffered from heart worms, cardiac disease or tumors are in danger of getting chylothorax.
-This disease is difficult to treat so it is an advantage to animals prone to these diseases to get hawthorn as a regular dietary supplement for prevention of cardiac difficulties.
+Hawthorn contains significant amounts of rutin, which is a flavonoid that vets use to treat chylothorax in animals.
+Animals who have suffered from heart worms, cardiac disease or tumors are in danger of getting chylothorax.
+This disease is difficult to treat, so it is an advantage to animals prone to these diseases to get hawthorn as a regular dietary supplement for prevention of cardiac difficulties.